google/blockly-samples/codelabs/custom_generator/custom_generator.md

 Notice that we skip empty inputs by checking if `valueCode` is `null`.

-To include empty inputs, use the string `'null'` as the value.
+If you want to include empty inputs, use the string `'null'` as the value.

 ```js
 const values = [];